parksu111/psg-classification/README.md

 ## Introduction
 This competition task was developed as part of an educational program hosted by [KOSMES](https://www.kosmes.or.kr/sbc/SH/EHP/SHEHP001M0.do) and run by [MNC](https://mnc.ai/).
-The actual commpetition page can be found [here](https://aiconnect.kr/competition/detail/209/task/238/taskInfo).
+The actual competition page can be found [here](https://aiconnect.kr/competition/detail/209/task/238/taskInfo).

 This repository contains the code that went into the preparation of an AI competition task.
 This inlcudes:
 * Processing raw data.